MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/conversations/send-proactive-messages.md

 ## Best practices for proactive messaging

-Sending proactive messages to users is an effective way to communicate.
-However, from their perspective, this message can appear unprompted, and in the case of welcome messages, it is the first time they have interacted with your app.
-Therefore, it is important to use proactive messaging sparingly, not spam your users, and provide enough information to let users understand why they are receiving the messages.
+Sending proactive messages is an effective way to communicate with your users.
+However, from the user's perspective, the message appears unprompted, but in case of welcome messages it will be the first time that they’ve interacted with your app.
+It is important to use this functionality and provide the complete information to the user to understand the purpose of this message.

 ### Welcome messages